TheRealBond/Portfolio-1-Forest-Running/README.md

     Social and Google Maps links with weather widget:
         Links provided to the user so that they can share their run with people to encourage the growth of running tourism in the Forest of Dean.
 Google Maps link also provided so that the user can find out how they can get to the area and their chosen start point with a weather widget showing the local forecast to allow them to plan their run and kit choice.

+     Youtube iframe:
+        One of the best running songs to help motivate user to get out and run linked to youtube video so they can control and listen when they want as they browse the home page.

 ### Testing: